JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/hw.md

 Put all your code (including your or the provided solution of lab 2) in a script named `hw.jl` alongside with the `Project.toml` and `Manifest.toml` of the environment.
 Please only include packages in the environment that are necessary for the homework.
-Create a zipfile of the folder and send it to the lab instructor, who has assigned the task, via email (contact emails are located on the [homepage](@ref emails) of the course).
+Create a `.zip` archive of the three files and send it to the lab instructor, who has assigned the task, via email (contact emails are located on the [homepage](@ref emails) of the course).

 ## Counting Agents